 With dusk fast approaching my friend suggested we check out a few rooftop bars near by.
 Cindy’s Rooftop overlooks Lake Michigan, Millennium Park and the Art Institute of Chicago.
 The panoramic view of the lake and the chic rustic decor is breathtaking.
 We watched the sun set but opted to move on without ordering anything because it was so busy.

 The second rooftop, Raised | An Urban Rooftop, offers an industrial ambiance and views of the Chicago skyline.
 We sat at a shared table with a couple who was on a first date.
 The awkwardness of their conversation provided us with unanticipated entertainment while we snacked on a variety of cheeses and sipped red wine.
 The Chicago skyline lit up at night is by far one of my favorite views on earth.

 My best friend has an almost 5 year old daughter.
 In an effort to spend quality time with her while I’m here, I watch her on Thursdays.
 In late October I decided to take her Sonny Acres, a pumpkin patch in West Chicago, Illinois that my family has gone to for years.

 We fed farm animals, went on the haunted hay ride and had a picnic under the fall leaves.
 I totally forgot the only restrooms on the property are Porta- Potties.
 Helping a small child use a Porta-Potty is not a task I’d wish on my worst enemy.
 But we managed!
 The visit was nostalgic and a great time for both of us.

 4. Lisle Library District

-One of the first days I watched Jay she asked me if we could go to the library.
+One of the first days I watched my friends daughter she asked me if we could go to the library.
 Unsure, I googled the closest library and discovered there was one less than a mile away.
 That afternoon we bundled up and walked to the Lisle Library District.